Memphisd/Regular-ISD/README.md

 Additionally, it includes the computation of the runtime exponents of all Regular-ISD algorithms when rounding issues are resolved and a comparison to the case without resolving rounding issues.

+The folder also contains CSV files for all regular-ISD algorithms (before and after resolving rounding issues) stating the optimal parameters for all combinations of the rate and weight.

 The code requires a standard python3 kernel in jupyter.
 You might have to install missing packages via pip.

 ## Concrete numbers